arniebarnie/TikTokTrends/README.md

 This project implements a scalable data pipeline for analyzing TikTok videos using AWS services.
 It extracts video metadata and content, performs transcription and text analysis, and stores the results for further analysis.

 ## Dashboard
-The project includes an interactive dashboard built with Streamlit that visualizes insights from the analyzed TikTok data.
-The dashboard is publicly accessible at [tiktoktrends.streamlit.app](https://tiktoktrends.streamlit.app/).
+A Streamlit that visualizes insights from the analyzed TikTok data is publicly accessible at [tiktoktrends.streamlit.app](https://tiktoktrends.streamlit.app/).

 ### Features
-- **Video Metrics**: Detailed statistics on views, likes, comments, and engagement rates
+- **Video Metrics**: Detailed statistics on views, likes, comments, and repost rates
 - **Content Analysis**: Breakdown of content categories and their performance
 - **Keyword Analysis**: AI-powered analysis of which keywords drive the most views
 - **Interaction Patterns**: Insights into user engagement patterns across different content types